AC Dynamics-aware Trajectory Optimization with Binary Enforcement for Adaptive UFLS Design: Adaptive UFLS Design: A Trajectory Optimization Approach

 The overall \tos{} is defined in \eqref{eq:problem_definition}.
 The objective function in~\eqref{eq:obj} minimizes the total amount of load shed, where $P^{\mathrm{d,0}}_{i}$ denotes the nominal active power demand at load bus $i$ from \eqref{eq:pd0}.
 Constraint~\eqref{eq:mono} enforces the \emph{monotonicity of stage activations over time}.
 Once a shedding stage at bus $i$ is triggered at step $k\!-\!1$, the corresponding binary variable must remain active for all subsequent steps $k$ through $N$.
 This prevents reclosing of loads within the optimization trajectory.
 Constraints ~\eqref{eq:cascade_1} and~\eqref{eq:cascade_2} enforce the \emph{stage prioritization and delay}.
 For each bus $i$, a higher-order stage $s$ can only be activated if the preceding stage $s\!-\!1$ has already been triggered.
 To introduce an inter-stage delay, we define the event detector in~\eqref{eq:cascade_1} as the discrete-time derivative of the shedding variable.
 Because of the monotonicity condition in~\eqref{eq:mono}, the detector has value 1 only at time-step $k$ when the switch flips from 0 to 1.
 We then enforce a strict temporal separation of $\Delta d$ steps between the activation events of consecutive stages in~\eqref{eq:cascade_2} as specified in NERC criteria \cite{NERC_PRC006_2}.
 The choice of $\Delta d$ depends on the time delay and choice of step size $h$.
 We compute $\Delta d = \cfrac{\tau^s}{h}$, where $\tau^s$ is the desired inter-stage delay time for each stage.

-The formulation \eqref{eq:problem_definition} considers the practical design needs of UFLS schemes, where shedding is executed sequentially; less critical loads are given priority to shed.
+The formulation \eqref{eq:problem_definition} considers the practical design needs of UFLS schemes, where shedding is executed sequentially; less critical loads are given priority to be shed.
 Further, adding a small time delay $\tau^s$ prevents multiple stages from activating simultaneously due to small oscillations or measurement noise.
 The constraint~\eqref{eq:freqband} ensures that settling bus frequencies remain within a safe operational band, thereby maintaining system stability and avoiding excessive load disconnections.
-The constraint~\eqref{eq:z_box} ensures the all frequencies are above acceptable frequency nadir for all the time steps.
+The constraint~\eqref{eq:z_box} ensures all frequencies are above the acceptable frequency nadir for all the time steps.
 The constraints~\eqref{eq:dyn_discrete} and~\eqref{eq:alg_discrete} model the AC grid dynamics (discussed in Section-\ref{sec:prelim}).
-In s~\eqref{eq:dyn_discrete} and~\eqref{eq:alg_discrete}, $\mathbf{z}[k]$ is the vector that collects the on/off statuses of all load-shedding relays across load buses ($\mathcal{N}_l$) and stages ($\mathcal{S}$) at time step k.
+The effective active and reactive load demands defined in \eqref{eq:UFLS_actions_1}, \eqref{eq:UFLS_actions_2} with $z_{i}^\text{agg}[k]$ given by \eqref{eq:switch} enter the algebraic equations $\mathcal{F}_a(.)$ in \eqref{eq:alg_discrete}, thereby coupling the binary stage variables to the network power-flow model.
+In~\eqref{eq:dyn_discrete} and~\eqref{eq:alg_discrete}, $\mathbf{z}[k]$ is the vector that collects the on/off statuses of all load-shedding relays across load buses ($\mathcal{N}_l$) and stages ($\mathcal{S}$) at time step k.
+Constraints \eqref{eq:dyn_discrete} and \eqref{eq:alg_discrete} enforce that the variables follow the transient trajectory of a specific NERC-defined worst-case disturbance, thereby tuning the load-shedding decision variables for that single event.
+The formulation can be extended to multiple disturbance scenarios, although this would significantly increase the number of optimization variables and the overall problem size.